Etejerina/a-walk-in-python/day_4.md

 9
 ```

-The function `range()` creates a sequence of numbers from 0 (default value) to the number before a specified number, incrementing by 1 (default value).
+The built-in `range()` function, creates a sequence of numbers from 0 (default value) to the number before a specified number, incrementing by 1 (default value).

 A quick peak into range examples...